emanskaia/CPSC545_final_project/README.md

 ### Experiment 2.
 A model trained on PDB-Bind dataset

-In the second experiment, we procured the training dataset from the open-source PDB Data - A core Dataset.
+In the second experiment, I procured the training dataset from the open-source PDB Data - A core Dataset.
 Subsequently, the model was painstakingly trained until optimal performance was achieved.
+The scripts are located here [3.Train_model_on_PDB_dataset](https://github.com/emanskaia/CPSC545_final_project/blob/main/Experiment_2/3.Train_model_on_PDB_dataset.py)

+Upon achieving satisfactory results in the training phase, the model was applied to the same dataset [molecules_dataset.rar](https://github.com/emanskaia/CPSC545_final_project/blob/main/Data/molecules_dataset.rar) comprising molecular representations in the form of SMILES and protein structures represented as amino acid sequences.

-Detailed information concerning the training configuration and the number of training iterations are comprehensively delineated below.
+Detailed information concerning the training configuration and the number of training iterations are comprehensively delineated in Appendix_A located in [Experiment_2](https://github.com/emanskaia/CPSC545_final_project/tree/main/Experiment_2) folder.

 ![image](https://github.com/emanskaia/CPSC545_final_project/assets/139388597/aefee69b-4d94-4da9-bf8f-6f7752e74c85)